 Tips and Tricks to Solve Cloze Test

 The exam pattern for the various competitive exams may be different but the syllabus under each subject is the same.
-So, candidates who are preparing for any Government sector exam must know that questions from cloze test may be asked in the examination.
+So, candidates who are preparing for any Government sector exam must be aware that questions from cloze test may be asked in the examination.

-To ensure that a candidate does not lose marks in the cloze test passage, given below are few tips to solve the close test-based questions:
+To ensure that a candidate does not lose marks in the cloze test passage, given below are a few tips to solve the test-based questions:

-- Overview of the Passage: Take a quick glance at the passage to know what does the topic deal with as this will help you apprehend which of the given options most suitably fits in the blank
+- Overview of the Passage: Take a quick glance at the passage to know what he topic deals with as this will help you apprehend which of the given options most suitably fits in the blank.

 - Eliminate Options in case confused: If you are unable to reach an answer, try eliminating the options which seem to be incorrect.
-This will lessen your options and may help to reach the correct answer easily
+This will lessen your options and may help to arrive at the correct answer easily.

 The tips given above will help an aspirant preparing for the competitive exams to analyse how time can be saved while answering any question.
-It must also be noted that more a candidate practises, more he/she shall become confident answering the questions.
+It must also be noted that the more a candidate practises, the more confident he/she shall become in the process.

 To know the syllabus for the various Government exams, candidates can check the below-mentioned links: